-If your website is showing Invalid SSL certificate or Invalid TSL certificate error, your mind may be going through a lot of questions.
+If your website is showing Invalid TLS/SSL certificate error, your mind may be going through a lot of questions.

 You may be thinking about what does invalid certificate means, whether my site has been hacked, what did I do wrong, and how to fix this issue at the earliest.